wyllyanvieira/Sistema-Criminal-Discord.Js-Bot/readme.md

 ### Comandos de Ranking

 - `/ranking ponto`: ver a posição do usuario no ranking de bate-ponto.
-- `/ranking metas`: ver a posição do usuario no ranking de metas/farm .
+- `/ranking metas`: ver a posição do usuario no ranking de metas/farm.
+- `/ranking misto`: ver a posição do usuario no ranking de metas/farm.

 ## Contribuição